robhurring/thunder/README.md

 ![UI](https://raw.github.com/robhurring/thunder/master/doc/images/ui.png)

+## Requirements

+* JRuby
+* libusb

+To run, clone the repo and run `bundle install` to get the dependencies.

 ## GUI Usage

 The UI also responds to the arrow keys for movement as well as the `ENTER` key to fire the missile.